Or so you’ve heard.

 The answers are unique to your email funnel – but if you’ve done the work of understanding your audience and their journey, the answers come to you without trouble.

 Email funnels are powerful.
 Email funnels convert.
 Email funnels can get you more customers – and more revenue – without doing more work.

 But email isn’t the be all and end all of funnels.
 And the top of the funnel isn’t the only place you can use email.

 As email gets overtaken by marketing automation, new possibilities for sales funnels appear.

 - Messages on your site can reach visitors instantly

-- Text message can reach people wherever they are
+- Text messages can reach people wherever they are

 - In-app messages coach people through what they need to know

 - Real-life salespeople have more information – so they can reach out to the right prospects at the perfect moment